-- Legal guardian or appointed custodian of a minor child,
+- Legal guardian or appointed custodian of a minor child, or

 Therefore an identical act of violence can be can be prosecuted as the crime of battery or the crime of battery domestic violence depending on how the defendant and victim are related.
 Las Vegas domestic violence attorney Neil Shouse gives an example:

-Anna in Henderson lends money to her sister Betty and Betty's best friend Carla.
+Anna in Henderson lends money to her wife Betty and Betty's best friend Carla.
 After Betty and Carla fail to pay her back, Anna flies into a range and slaps both Betty and Carla.
 If caught, Anna could be booked at the Henderson Detention Center for battery as well as battery domestic violence.

-The Typical Nevada battery domestic violence scenario
+The typical Nevada battery domestic violence scenario

 Many domestic violence cases begin with two people in a household having a verbal argument that turns physical.
 Then the alleged victim or a witness dials 911, and police arrive at the scene.
-The cops then ask questions and take statements from the accuser and witnesses.
+The police then ask questions and take statements from the accuser and witnesses.

 Depending on the circumstances, the police may also photograph any apparent injuries.
-Finally they make a judgment as to which person started the fight and arrests him/her.
+Finally, they make a judgment as to which person started the fight and arrests him/her.